Andriy8075/chessLibrary/README.md

 ### Playing the Game

-Once the container is running, open in 2 tabs this ulr (imit 2 players):
+Once the container is running, open in 2 tabs this URL (imit 2 players):

 **http://localhost:3000**